CSCfi/csc-user-guide/docs/support/deprecate-conda.md

 initial start up time for Conda applications, and extra stress on the Lustre metadata server.

-As an alternative to Conda we recommend:
+As an alternative to direct Conda usage we recommend:

 1. **Use CSC's pre-installed environments available through the module system**